enriquemorenotent/emt-blog/_posts/2023-03-27-the-module-problem-in-nodejs.md

 One of the key differences between CJS and ESM is how they handle module loading.
 CJS modules are loaded synchronously, which means that each module must be fully loaded before any other modules can be loaded.
 This can lead to slower startup times and can make it more difficult to optimize performance.
 ESM modules are loaded asynchronously, which means that multiple modules can be loaded at the same time, leading to faster startup times and better performance.

 Another difference between CJS and ESM is the way they handle circular dependencies.
 In CJS, circular dependencies are allowed and are resolved by returning an object with partial values until the circular dependency is fully resolved.
-In ESM, circular dependencies are not allowed, and must be resolved in a different way, such as by restructuring the code or by using a third-party tool.
+In ESM, circular dependencies are also allowed, but they are resolved differently using live bindings, which means that the values can change during the lifetime of the module.

 ## Starting an npm project using ESM